top of page

 Sedimentary basins

-Clays generated by surface weathering and shallow diagenetic processes are transformed into mature clay mineral assemblages found in deep-seated sedimentary strata.
-In subduction zones the clay minerals breakdown releasing a hydrous component which facilitates magma generation.
-Once formed igneous rocks get weathered and recycled giving rise to the new clay minerals.
-This represents the magma-to-mud pathway of the clay cycle.
-Diagenetic reactions in sedimentary basins aim for higher thermodynamic stability.
-Since the 1970s, clay minerals have been widely studied for diagenesis and quality prediction of conventional reservoirs.
-Modern analytical tools enable a precise quantitative and qualitative characterization of nano-pore and mineralogy of fine grained shale creating a new era of studying clay minerals for facilitating unconventional reservoir exploration.
-We are presently investigating Paleozoic mudrocks from Mid-Continent Anadarko and Permian basins to find physico-chemical clues that outline the mechanisms of clay mineral evolution in deep-buried shaley strata.
+Surface weathering and shallow diagenetic processes give birth to clays, which undergo transformative changes, ultimately leading to the development of mature clay mineral assemblages nestled within deep-seated sedimentary layers.
+In subduction zones, the breakdown of clay minerals unleashes a hydrous component that plays a crucial role in magma generation.
+Once igneous rocks are formed, they undergo weathering and recycling, giving rise to new clay minerals, thus completing the captivating magma-to-mud pathway of the clay cycle.
+In sedimentary basins, diagenetic reactions strive for heightened thermodynamic stability, a subject extensively explored since the 1970s in relation to diagenesis and quality prediction of conventional reservoirs.
+The advent of modern analytical tools has revolutionized the precise quantitative and qualitative characterization of nano-pores and mineralogy in fine-grained shale, ushering in a new era of studying clay minerals and their invaluable contribution to the exploration of unconventional reservoirs.
+Our current investigation focuses on Paleozoic mudrocks sourced from the Mid-Continent Anadarko and Permian basins, where we seek physico-chemical clues that shed light on the intricate mechanisms governing clay mineral evolution in deeply buried shaley strata

 Photo by B. Šegvić (Bituminous Woodford Shale, Arbuckle Mts., Oklahoma, U.S.A.)